Key Takeaways

 It also helps reduce inflammation, which can contribute to lower back pain.

-Therefore, getting sufficient and quality sleep can support the healing of lower back pain.
+Therefore, getting sufficient, high-quality sleep can support the healing of lower back pain.

 However, it's important to note that sleep alone may not address chronic or severe lower back pain.